-I chose 2048 because the game is simple which will help me/us understand Elm clearly.
+I chose 2048 because the game mechanics are simple which will help us understand Elm clearly.
 Also, I didn’t want to make another todo app.

 You can play here.

 - There are some number tiles on the board (4x4).
 The number on the tile will be a power of 2 with minimum being 2.
-See below image:
+See above image.

 - You can press arrow keys: up, left, down, and right.
 This will trigger “merge” in the direction of the key-press. “merge” is the process of merging same number tiles into one and doubling its value.
 See below gif.